AIP Architect

 For example, assume you want to build an application to schedule nurse shifts in a hospital.
 The screenshot below shows the wizard after entering a prompt containing these workflow requirements.

 AIP Architect uses the workflow summary you provide to generate suggestions when constructing your solution design graph.
-You can modify your summary later in the process in order to update these suggestions.
+You can modify your summary at any time during the planning process to regenerate suggestions based on updated requirements.

 Your workflow prompt could be something simple, as in the prompt used in the nurse shift scheduling example: